Updated June 13, 2023

 Step 1: Select any image you wish to use and paste or open it on the artwork.

-Step 2: Now create any shape that you would like over the image.
+Step 2: Now, create any shape you want over the image.
 Fill the shape with any color you wish.
-Next, click on the type tool and insert a text on the shape you created.
+Next, click the type tool and insert text on your created shape.

-Step 3: Now select your text and cut it by pressing Command+X in Mac and Ctrl+X in Windows.
+Step 3: Select your text and cut it by pressing Command+X on Mac and Ctrl+X on Windows.
 Now choose your shape object and bring up the transparency panel.
 Once it opens, you can see two previews.
 The one on the left-hand side is the shape object that you have selected.
-The one on the right-hand side is the mask where you will paste your text object by pressing Command+F in Mac and Ctrl+F in Windows.
-Be certain that the clip option and invert mask option is unchecked.
+On the right-hand side is the mask where you will paste your text object by pressing Command+F on Mac and Ctrl+F on Windows.
+Be certain that the clip option and invert mask option are unchecked.
 Now you can see that some of the portions of the image are visible through the text.
-In this way, you can achieve transparency through opacity masks.
+In this way, you can achieve Transparency through opacity masks.

-- You will also observe that when the mask is being edited, all the other objects are locked indicating that you are in the opacity mask mode.
-If you need to make changes to other elements of the artwork, open the transparency panel and click the portion that represents the masked object.
+- You will also observe that when the mask is edited, all the other objects are locked, indicating that you are in the opacity mask mode.
+If you need to change other artwork elements, open the Transparency panel and click the portion representing the masked object.

-- A masking object and an opacity mask can be used to modify the transparency of artwork.
+- A masking object and an opacity mask can modify the artwork’s Transparency.
 The opacity mask gives the form through which other objects display.
-The masking object determines which regions are transparent and the level of transparency.
+The masking object determines which regions are transparent and the level of Transparency.
 You can utilize any object that is colored or raster picture as the masking object.

 Transparency can be Used to Shape a Knockout: Utilize the Opacity & Mask Define Knockout Shape alternative to create a knockout effect corresponding to the object’s opacity.
-In the regions of the mask that are near to 100% opacity, the knockout effect will be sturdy; in regions with smaller opacity, the knockout effect will be less sturdy.
-For instance, if you utilize an object that is gradient-masked as a knockout, the elemental object will be removed successively.
+In the regions of the mask near 100% opacity, the knockout effect will be sturdy; in regions with smaller opacity, the knockout effect will be less sturdy.
+For instance, if you utilize a gradient-masked object as a knockout, the elemental object will be removed successively.
 You can produce knockout forms with both raster and vector objects.
-This method is very functional for objects that utilize a blending mode other than normal which is the default selection.
+This method is very functional for objects that utilize a blending mode other than normal, which is the default selection.

-Adobe Illustrator’s advanced utilization of transparency is laced throughout the software, you utilize transparency not only when you register a blending mode, and opacity percentage or an opacity mask from the transparency panel, but also when you register specific types of effects such as feathers, glows and shadows or styles that incorporate those characteristics.
-So Adobe Illustrator provides you with useful latest tools to enhance your command over how you supply and print artwork that incorporates transparency, and permits you to preserve your transparency flattening settings as time preserving presets.
+Adobe Illustrator’s advanced utilization of Transparency is laced throughout the software; you utilize Transparency not only when you register a blending mode, an opacity percentage, or an opacity mask from the transparency panel but also when you register specific types of effects such as feathers, glows and shadows or styles that incorporate those characteristics.
+So Adobe Illustrator provides useful latest tools to enhance your command over how you supply and print artwork that incorporates Transparency and permits you to preserve your transparency flattening settings as time-preserving presets.